 WASHINGTON (AP) -- U.S. businesses boosted their stockpiles in June by the largest amount in more than two years.

-Businesses increased their stockpiles by 0.8 percent in June, the biggest increase since January 2013, the Commerce Department reported Thursday.
+The Commerce Department says businesses increased their stockpiles by 0.8 percent in June, the biggest increase since January 2013.

 Economists are hoping that strong gains in employment over the past year will help boost consumer spending in the months ahead, encouraging businesses to keep building their inventories.
 If consumer demand doesn't rise, businesses could start cutting back on restocking, which would be a drag on the economy